tmobile/magentaA11y/_checklist-native/toggle-switch.md

   - If necessary, set `accessibilityTraits` to `.button`.
 - **SwiftUI**
   - Use native `Toggle` view
-	- Native behavior does not announce role, but implies role by announcing the current state
+	- Native behavior does not announce role, but the role is implied by announcing the current state

 ### Groupings
 - Group visible label with switch, if applicable, to provide a programmatic name for the switch.